Contentful Personalization & Analytics

 Applications do not call the JavaScript layer directly.
 The public boundary is Swift:

-• OptimizationClient is the main facade for initialization, state, personalization, tracking, and preview controls.
+• OptimizationClient is the main facade for initialization, state, optimization, tracking, and preview controls.

 • OptimizationRoot, OptimizedEntry, OptimizationScrollView, and .trackScreen(name:) provide SwiftUI integration helpers.